talkpython/data-science-jumpstart-with-10-projects-course/README.md

 2. Click "Open with Codespaces" and "New codespace."

-3. Open up `notebooks/01-StudentData.ipynb'
+3. Open up a notebook in `notebooks` (e.g. `notebooks/01-StudentData.ipynb`)

 ## Running Locally
 To run this codebase locally, you'll need to set up a Python virtual environment and install the necessary packages.
 Follow these steps:

 1. Ensure you have Python installed on your system.
 If not, you can download it from [here](https://www.python.org/downloads/).

-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+2. Clone this repository into your local machine using the terminal (macOS and Linux), Windows Terminal (Windows), or a GUI tool like [SourceTree](https://www.sourcetreeapp.com) or [GitHub Desktop](https://desktop.github.com).

 3. Navigate to the repository folder via your terminal.